amitjoy/osgi-messaging/README.md

 #### Client Configuration

 The `in.bytehue.messaging.client` PID can be used to configure the client.
-The configurable properties are listed below:
+The configurable properties are as follows:

 * `id` - Client Identifier (optional) (default: empty string) - if empty, `in.bytehue.client.id` framework property is checked and if unavailable, a random identifier will be generated.
 * `server` - Server Address (optional) (default: `broker.hivemq.com`)